 Recycling is available for less than 1% of textiles.
-Returns and excess inventory often sits for years in warehouses, taking up space and losing value.
+Fashion returns are exploding as shoppers move online, and excess inventory often sits for years in warehouses, taking up space and losing value.
 At worst (and too often) these items wind up in landfills and incineration.